AMENDED CONSTITUTION AND BY-LAWS

 Amendments to the By-Laws and Constitution

-Every proposed amendment, alteration or addition to this Constitution and By-Laws must be handed to the President In writing, and he shall present the same to the organization at the meeting next following.
+Every proposed amendment, alteration or addition to this Constitution and By-Laws must be received by the President electronically or in writing, and the President shall present the same to the Board at the next following Board meeting.
 It may be adopted by a favorable vote of two-thirds of the members present.
+Once approved by the Board, the proposed Constitutional and By-Law changes and any other changes to the Constitution shall be read in full to the General Membership at a general meeting for their approval.

 ARTICLE XII